Introduction to Whitewater Kayaking

 • Continuing access to expert instructor Nik White to help answer any questions you have about paddling.
 What gear is good?
 Where can I meet other boaters?
 What river sections would be a good fit for me?

-Time: 9am-3pm ish, Thursday through Sunday
+Time: 9am-3pm ish, Friday, Saturday, and Sunday

 Location: Each day is subject to change due to water levels, but most options are within an hour drive of Denver.
 Littleton, Englewood, and Golden often work well but we may choose to go to the Upper South Platte near Deckers, CO.
 Your instructor will email you a couple days before the class to confirm exact location.